AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_attributes.md

 ## Forcibly set custom attributes

-Apart from adding new custom attributes or modifying the existing ones set by the current user, this method can also be used to overwrite the custom attributes set by others.
+In addition to adding new custom attributes or modifying the existing ones set by the current user, this method can also be used to overwrite the custom attributes set by others.

 ### HTTP request